br0nco640k/Bard-Diva/README.md

 - macOS command line example above requires Homebrew

-- I'm hoping to start testing this on Mac relatively soon, as I prepare to shift over to that platform
+- I'm hoping to start testing this on Mac relatively soon, as I prepare to shift over to that platform.
+Any additional instructions required will be added then.